Code-Institute-Submissions/Mikewalk28-Milestone_Project_1/README.md

 Website was deployed in 3 stages.
 Initial deployment was based for testing purposes to test on all different types of devices and getting feedback before tweaking.
 Inital feedback was good.
 Recommendations on layout and functionality mainly.
 This was where some bugs or errors were spotted.
+Second deployment was done after fixes to headings, sizing of the players and testing of all buttons and features.
+Final deployment was done after all code was fixed with <https://validator.w3.org/> which checked both html and css.
+This is now the finished version and feedback on this has been good, positive advice on the players and the layout structure.

 ## Positives and Negatives